 B.S.
 Ed. in Secondary Education and Teaching, Concentration in Engineering Education

 The B.S.Ed. in Secondary Education and Teaching, with a concentration in Engineering Education, prepares undergraduate students to serve as licensed engineering education STEM-related teachers in grades 6-12 schools (a new licensure area), and to serve as educators and leaders in schools and community-based settings.
 Our program goal is to provide a bridge into this interdisciplinary field by integrating engineering and education concepts to prepare teachers to inspire and engage the next generation of scientists, engineers, explorers and entrepreneurs.
-Our faculty are part of a scientific community that values discovery and exploration based in science and mathematics as expressed through engineering.
-The program focuses on providing students with a solid foundation in secondary education, engineering, mathematics and sciences to be successful when engaging and introducing engineering to the next generation.

 Through the core education curriculum, students:

 - Are exposed to courses that instill fundamental knowledge and skills, with opportunities for observation and application in a variety of engineering settings

 - Engage in hands-on activities to help take complex concepts and bring them to life for students of all ages